bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>An important part of any programming language.
 Most times we need to do several operations on arrays, hence this…</em>www.freecodecamp.org</a><a href="https://www.freecodecamp.org/news/manipulating-arrays-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/pickleat/map-filter-and-reduce-2efb" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/pickleat/map-filter-and-reduce-2efb"><strong>.map(), .filter(), and .reduce()</strong><br />
-<em>Originally posted on my blog For the last several weeks I’ve been applying for jobs.
+<em>Originally posted on my blog For the last several weeks I've been applying for jobs.
 Sadly, the startup I was working…</em>dev.to</a><a href="https://dev.to/pickleat/map-filter-and-reduce-2efb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://jstutorial.medium.com/map-filter-and-reduce-animated-7fe391a35a47" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jstutorial.medium.com/map-filter-and-reduce-animated-7fe391a35a47"><strong>Map, Filter and Reduce – Animated</strong><br />
 <em>Map, filter and reduce have been around for a long time.
 They are often seen as part of Functional Programming style.</em>jstutorial.medium.com</a><a href="https://jstutorial.medium.com/map-filter-and-reduce-animated-7fe391a35a47" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>